 Finally, to be truly eligible they must provide you with notice at least eight weeks prior to the leave date.

-How do you work out shared parental leave pay?
+How do you work out shared parental pay?

 If the mother decides to stop their maternity pay or allowance before their full entitlement is up, they may claim SSPP for the remaining weeks.
-The maximum pay period is 39 weeks.
+The maximum payment period is 37 weeks.

 Shared parental leave calculator